 Gene Gendel is Agile Coach, Trainer and Organizational Design Agent.
-Gene is a proud member of the small community (about 100 people worldwide) of Scrum Alliance Certified Enterprise Coaches (CEC).
+Gene is a proud member of the small community (about 94 people worldwide) of Scrum Alliance Certified Enterprise Coaches (CEC).
 Today, he is the only CEC who resides in NY State.
 Gene's goal is to help organizations and individual teams with improving internal dynamics, organizational structure and overall efficiency.

-Gene strives to engage at all organizational levels: senior- and mid-level management, teams and individuals.
+He strives to engage at all organizational levels: senior- and mid-level management, teams and individuals.
+In his work, Gene uses various methods, tools and techniques to strengthen learning of others and to ensure that teams and individuals gain autonomy after he "coaches himself out of the job".
 Throughout his long career, Gene has served small, mid-size and large companies, domestically and abroad.

 Gene is a well-recognized member of global and local agile communities, where he influences people via open-space agile collaboration workshops, coaching retreats, group events and presentations.

 Gene is a well-recognized blogger and publisher.
-He is the co-author of the book Agile Coaching: Wisdom from Practitioners and Best Agile Articles of 2017.
+He is the coauthor of the book Agile Coaching: Wisdom from Practitioners (free pdf).
+His collection of personal essays ("The Green Book") can be also found here.